 3. Never Encourage Biting

 Many dog owners will allow a Shih Tzu to bite when they are young because it’s cute and not doing any damage.
 If you allow them to do this, all you’re doing is encouraging this behaviour.

 And because you will likely be laughing as you do this and sticking your finger towards them to bite, they will learn that this is a behaviour that you want them to do.

 You must stop this right now and make sure you enforce this rule with everybody who comes into contact with your dog, whether it be another family member or a visitor.

-Shih Tzu biting problems can be stopped and by following the three tips I have revealed, you will be better armed to combat it.
+Shih Tzu biting problems can be stopped and by following the three tips I have revealed, you will be better armed to combat them.
 Just remember to always stay patient while training your dog to stop biting.